r4victor/tenthousandmeters/content/blog/python_bts_01.md

 t.join()
 ```

-`t.start()` actually creates a new OS thread by calling the OS function (`pthread_create` on UNIX-like systems and ``_beginthreadex` on Windows).
+`t.start()` actually creates a new OS thread by calling the OS function (`pthread_create` on UNIX-like systems and `_beginthreadex` on Windows).
 The newly created thread invokes the function from the `_thread` module that is responsible for calling the target.
 This function receives not only the target and the target's arguments but also a new thread state to be used within a new OS thread.
-An OS thread enters the evaluation loop with its own thread state, thus having it at hand.
+An OS thread enters the evaluation loop with its own thread state, thus always having it at hand.

 We may remember here the famous GIL (Global Interpreter Lock) that prevents multiple threads to be in the evaluation loop at the same time.
-The major reason for that is to protect the state of CPython from corruption without indroducing more fine-grained locks.
-The Python/C API Reference explains the GIL clearly:
+The major reason for that is to protect the state of CPython from corruption without introducing more fine-grained locks.
+[The Python/C API Reference](https://docs.python.org/3.9/c-api/index.html) explains the GIL clearly:

 > The Python interpreter is not fully thread-safe.
 In order to support multi-threaded Python programs, there’s a global lock, called the global interpreter lock or GIL, that must be held by the current thread before it can safely access Python objects.
 Without the lock, even the simplest operations could cause problems in a multi-threaded program: for example, when two threads simultaneously increment the reference count of the same object, the reference count could end up being incremented only once instead of twice.